SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Methods

-For fair comparison, we adopt a widely-used recognition framework proposed by Jeonghun \etal \cite{wrong}, which consists of four-stage recognition pipeline: Transformation, Feature Extraction, Sequence Modeling and Prediction.
-The \textit{Transformation} network rectifies an input image with predicted transformation parameters to ease downstream stages.
-Then, the \textit{Feature Extraction} network will map the input image to a compact representation.
-The \textit{Sequence Modeling} captures the contextual information and the \textit{Prediction} modules map the identified representation into final characters.
-Specifically, to build encoders including Feature Extraction, Sequence Modeling modules, the setting of CRNN \cite{CRNN} and FAN \cite{FAN} are selected.
-The typical network consists of a 7-layer of VGG \cite{VGG} or 32-layer ResNet \cite{ResNet} and two layers of Bidirectional long short-term memory (BiLSTM) \cite{LSTM} each of which has 256 hidden units.
-Following \cite{RARE,ASTER,ESIR,wrong}, the Prediction modules adopt the attention mechanism which consists of an attentional LSTM with 256 hidden units, 256 attention units and 69 output units (26 letters, 10 digits, 32 ASCII punctuation marks and 1 EOS symbol).
-Our model is fully end-to-end trainable by minimizing the conventional loss function on the recognition output probabilities.
-During the inference stage, we directly select the most probable characters.
-Only digits and letters are counted and the rest is discarded.
+For direct comparison on rectification, we adopt the mainstreaming recognition network \cite{wrong} and all its configuration and setups.
+Specifically, for contextual feature, we use typical STR backbones of 7-layer of VGG \cite{VGG} or 32-layer ResNet \cite{ResNet} with two layers of Bidirectional long short-term memory (BiLSTM) \cite{LSTM} each of which has 256 hidden units as \cite{CRNN,FAN}.
+Following \cite{wrong}, the decoder adopts an attentional LSTM with 256 hidden units, 256 attention units and 69 output units (26 letters, 10 digits, 32 ASCII punctuation marks and 1 EOS symbol).